carlfranklin/MsalAuthInBlazorWasm/README.md

 >:point_up: Take note of the **Application (client) ID**, as we are going to need later.

 ## Expose an API

-> Azure CLI instructions will be provided at a later time

-### Using the Azure CLI

 Click on **Expose API** and then on **+ Add a scope**.